 It’s hard to shake, what others think about you, imply to you, say to you.
 (Why do the mean words cut deeper, leave a longer-lasting impression than the good words??
 I hate that.)

-But a little while ago, my former pastor was talking about the ways Jesus was tempted in the desert by satan and something stirred in me.
+But a few years ago, my former pastor was talking about the ways Jesus was tempted in the desert by satan and something stirred in me.

 The first time being when satan told Jesus to turn stones into bread.
 My pastor equated that temptation with one we face every day: the lure to identify who we are by what we can do.